pcompassion/open-investing-doc/content/math/2023-10-20-2-perspective.md

     -   I don't know if this statement belongs to class of statement. ie does P have property of \\( \tau(P) \in \\{0, 1\\} \\)

 Then we are not allowed to have a debate on whether "God exists" if we use the definition.

+So one can say, we have to be silent on this matter.
+But don't we get some values out of the discussion on the question?
+Can you assert the question is not debatable?
+(Do you know for sure if the question can not be answered?)
+I say, the act of defining what is debatable defines what the person thinks what debatable is.
+It doesn't mean there can be alternative definition.

 #### it forces us to think of truth value {#it-forces-us-to-think-of-truth-value}